Faraz-pakistan/My-poyam/README.md

 # My-Poem
-I make this repository for following learning purpose.
+I make this repository for following purpose.
-1) How to make repositories.
+1) To learn how to make repositories.
-2) How to use Git and Github
+2) To learn how to use Git and Github